aws-samples/serverless-dotnet-demo/README.md

 - Source generation
 - Executable assemblies

+### .NET 6 Native
+There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
+The code is compiled nativly for either Linux-x86_64 or Linux-ARM64 and then deployed manually to Lambda as a zip file.
+The SAM deploy can still be used to stand up the API Gateway endpoints and DynamoDb table, but won't be able to deploy Native .NET Lambda functions yet.
+Packages need to be published from Linux, since cross-OS native compilation is not supported yet.

+Details for compiling .NET 6 Native can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ### Minimal API
 There is a single project named ApiBootstrap that contains all of the startup code and API endpoint mapping.
 The SAM template still deploys a separate function per API endpoint to negate concurrency issues.